hpe-dev-incubator/hpe-dev-portal/content/blog/infrastructure-as-code-on-hpe-greenlake-using-terraform.md

 #### Selecting a Terraform provider

 The first section of the file will enumerate the “providers” you rely upon for building your infrastructure, and they could be multiple providers in a single TF file.
-In this case here, you will only have the HPE GreenLake provider referenced as hewlettpackard/hpeg in the official Terraform registry: <https://registry.terraform.io/>
+In this case here, you will only have the HPE GreenLake provider referenced as hewlettpackard/hpeg in the official \[Terraform registry](<https://registry.terraform.io/).

 The first lines of your Terraform configuration file should look like this: